 - Our aim is to give you a good service at all times.
 However, if you have a complaint you are invited to let us know as soon as possible.
 It is not necessary to involve solicitors to make your complaint, but you are free to do so should you wish.

 - Please note that the Legal Ombudsman, the independent complaints body for service complaints about lawyers, has time limits in which a complaint must be raised with them.
-The time limits are:
+The time limits from 1st April 2023 are:

-- The Ombudsman can extend the time limit in exceptional circumstances.
-Chambers must therefore have regard to that timeframe when deciding whether they are able to investigate your complaint.
+- From 1st April 2023 the Ombudsman can extend the time limit for out of time complaints in circumstances where the Ombudsman determines it to be fair and reasonable to do so.
+Chambers must therefore have regard to that time frame when deciding whether they are able to investigate your complaint.
 Chambers will not therefore usually deal with complaints that fall outside of the Legal Ombudsman’s time limits.

 - The Ombudsman will also only deal with complaints from consumers.
 This means that only complaints from the barrister’s client are within their jurisdiction.
 Non-clients who are not satisfied with the outcome of the Chambers’ investigation should contact the Bar Standards Board rather than the Legal Ombudsman.